-The Group aims to ensure the highest possible quality in accounts receivable and loans due from customers and other third parties.
-The Credit Policy, approved by the Group President and CEO, and the related procedures approved by the Group CFO, lay out the framework for the management of the business-related credit risks.
-The Credit Policy and related procedures set out that credit decisions are based on credit evaluation in each business, including credit rating for larger exposures, according to defined rating principles.
-Material credit exposures require Group-level approval.
-Credit risks are monitored in each business and, where appropriate, mitigated with the use of letters of credit, collateral, insurance, and the sale of selected receivables.
+The Group aims to ensure the highest possible quality in accounts receivable as well as customer- or third party loan receivables.
+The Credit Risk Management Standard Operating Procedure, approved by the Group CFO, lays out the framework for the management of the business-related credit risks.
+The Credit Risk Management Standard Operating Procedure sets out that credit decisions are based on credit evaluation in each business, including credit rating and limits for larger exposures, according to defined principles.
+Group level limit approvals are required for material credit exposures.
+Credit risks are monitored in each business and, where appropriate, mitigated on case by case basis with the use of letters of credit, collaterals, sponsor guarantees, credit insurance, and sale of selected receivables.

-Credit exposure is measured as the total of accounts receivable and loans outstanding due from customers and committed credits.
+Credit exposure is measured as the total of accounts receivable and loans outstanding from customers and committed credits.
 Accounts receivable do not include any major concentrations of credit risk by customer.
-The top three customers account for approximately 3.5%, 3.0% and 2.4% (9.6%, 5.9% and 3.5% in 2015) of accounts receivable and loans due from customers and other third parties as of December 31, 2016.
-The top three credit exposures by country account for approximately 19.1%, 8.6% and 7.4% (19.6%, 12.1% and 10.8% in 2015) of the Group's accounts receivable and loans due from customers and other third parties as of December 31, 2016.
-The top three credit exposures and other third parties as of December 31, 2016.
-The top three credit exposures and other third parties as of December 31, 2016.
-The 19.1% credit exposure relates to accounts receivable in China (19.6% in 2015).
+The top three customers account for approximately 4.3%, 3.8% and 2.6% (3.5%, 3.0% and 2.4% in 2016) of accounts receivable and loans due from customers and other third parties as of December 31, 2017.
+The top three credit exposures by country account for approximately 17.4%, 13.4% and 5.3% (19.1%, 8.6% and 7.4% in 2016) of the Group's accounts receivable and loans due from customers and other third parties as of December 31, 2017.
+The 17.4% credit exposure relates to accounts receivable in China (19.1% in 2016).

 The Group has provided allowances for doubtful accounts on accounts receivable and loans due from customers and other third parties not past due based on an analysis of debtors' credit ratings and credit histories.
 The Group establishes allowances for doubtful accounts that represent an estimate of expected losses at the end of the reporting period.
 All receivables and loans due from customers are considered on an individual basis to determine the allowances for doubtful accounts.
-The total of accounts receivable and loans due from customers is EUR 7 101 million (EUR 3 946 million in 2015).
-The gross carrying amount of accounts for doubtful accounts for these accounts receivable as well as amounts expected to be uncollectible for acquired receivables are EUR 301 million (EUR 62 million in 2015).
+The total of accounts receivable and loans due from customers is EUR 7 232 million (EUR 7 101 million in 2016).
+The gross carrying amount of accounts receivable, related to customer balances for which valuation allowances have been recognized, is EUR 3 161 million (EUR 2 439 million in 2016).
+The allowances for doubtful accounts for these accounts receivable as well as amounts expected to be uncollectible for acquired receivables are EUR 259 million (EUR 301 million in 2016).